atar-axis/xpadneo/docs/README.md

   ``sudo ln -s "/usr/src/rbp2-headers-`uname -r`" "/lib/modules/`uname -r`/build"`` (as a [workaround](https://github.com/osmc/osmc/issues/471))
 * On **Raspbian**, it is
   `sudo apt-get install dkms raspberrypi-kernel-headers`
   If you recently updated your firmware using `rpi-update` the above package may not yet include the header files for your kernel.
-  Please follow the steps described at [rpi-src](https://github.com/notro/rpi-source/wiki) to get the headers for your currently running kernel.
+Please follow the steps described [here](https://github.com/notro/rpi-source/wiki) in this case.

 Please feel free to add other Distributions as well!